Edwin P. Martz

 Edwin P. Martz, Jr (1916 – September 25, 1967 or 1966) was an American physicist and astronomer.

-He worked with William Pickering at Lowell Observatory in 1937 creating the first color photographs of Mars.
+He worked with William Pickering at Lowell Observatory in 1937, creating the first color photographs of Mars.
 He then worked at the Dearborn Observatory from 1939 until 1941.
-During the Second World War he was an optical engineer for the U.S. Army and worked on a tracking system for missiles using telescopes.
-After the war he continued to work in this field until 1958.
+During the Second World War, he was an optical engineer for the U.S. Army and worked on a tracking system for missiles using telescopes.
+After the war, he continued to work in this field until 1958.
 He then became a research physicist at the Scripps Institute, and later accepted a position at the Jet Propulsion Laboratory in 1960.
-There he was responsible for the cameras on the Ranger spacecraft exploring the Moon.
-At the time of his death he had worked out the preliminary design for the camera system of the Voyager space mission.
-He died saving his research in a house fire.
+There, he was responsible for the cameras on the Ranger spacecraft exploring the Moon.
+At the time of his death, he had worked out the preliminary design for the camera system of the Voyager space mission.
+He died while saving his research in a house fire.
 His papers were donated to the University of Chicago, his alma mater.